Toronto’s Ultimate Family Destination

 Ever heard of Centreville Theme Park or Chelsea Beach?

-During our recent whirlwind visit to Canada’s largest city, we spent time discovering this, much-loved by residents, yet often forgotten by tourists, part of Toronto.
+During our recent whirlwind visit to Canada’s largest city, we spent time discovering this, much-loved by residents, yet often forgotten by tourists, family destination in Toronto.

 Situated within the Toronto Islands on Centre Island, Centreville and Chelsea Beach are fantastic family destinations – ones that should be on your list of “must-see” attractions when visiting Toronto.